-June 2016: NRT Project Coordinator Trouble Mandeson, a PSE staff member for over 12 years, who was promoted and upgraded to Grants and Contracts Coordinator, Level II, a new job description recently created for administrative staff who work with grants.
-Congratulations.
+June 2016: Congratulations to our NRT Project Coordinator Trouble Mandeson, a PSE staff member for over 12 years, who was promoted and upgraded to Grants and Contracts Coordinator, Level II, a newly created title for UMass administrative staff who work with grant funds.
 In addition to acting as the coordinator on the NRT project, Trouble also manages the research groups of Profs.
 Tew and Carter, as well as assisting the student group Graduate Students for Diversity in Science and Engineering (GSDSE).
-An employee of PSE for more than 11 years, Trouble enjoys her work and loves working with the students who she refers to as "my kids."
+Trouble enjoys her work and loves working with the students who she refers to as "my kids."

 Jul 2016: STEM Family Travel Initiative Recognized by AWIS Magazine: NRT faculty Professor Maria Santore, Director of the STEM Family Travel Initiative (FTI) and professor of Polymer Science and Engineering, says it was "a welcome honor" to be recognized in a four-page article in the summer issue of the Association of Women in Science (AWIS) magazine.

 May 2016: Members of the UMass Amherst SMLS-NRT program attended the first ever NRT meeting at the University of Maryland, College Park, MD on May 2-3rd followed by a Future STEM Leaders event in Washington, DC on May 4th.